moodboom/rad-scripts/README.md

 Most recent commits...
-88a85d8 2 minutes ..
-Update README not seeing it                                       HEAD -> ma..
+7c5bf94 7 minutes ..
+Use actual version in README                                      HEAD -> ma..
 Michael Behrns-Miller [case-ubuntu]
-2d5272b 4 minutes ..
+88a85d8 9 minutes ..
+Update README not seeing it                                         tag: 4.8.9 Michael Behrns-Miller [case-ubuntu]
+2d5272b 10 minutes..
 It is ok to update README usage will not be affected                tag: 4.8.8 Michael Behrns-Miller [case-ubuntu]
-0db8666 6 minutes ..
+0db8666 12 minutes..
 Need a bit more work before we include version and commit           tag: 4.8.7 Michael Behrns-Miller [case-ubuntu]
-882bec7 8 minutes ..
-Added TODO to replace spawn with exec                               tag: 4.8.6 Michael Behrns-Miller [case-ubuntu]

-Version 4.8.9
+Version 4.8.11